mautic/user-documentation/docs/builders/email_landing_page.rst

 #.
 Clear the cache and reload the Landing Page - you may also need to clear your browser cache.

-After unloading GrapesJs Plugin, the legacy builder becomes active again.
+After unloading GrapesJs Plugin, the legacy Builder becomes active again.

 Thanks and credits
 ******************

+.. vale off

 Thank you to everyone who contributed to this project.
 Special thanks to Adrian Schimpf from :xref:`Aivie` for all their hard work in leading the project, to :xref:`Webmecanik` for initializing this amazing new builder and to Joey from :xref:`Friendly Automate` for donating three Email Themes to the Community.
-Additional contributions from Alex Hammerschmied from :xref:`hartmut.io`, Dennis Ameling.
+Additional contributions: Alex Hammerschmied from :xref:`hartmut.io`, Dennis Ameling.

+.. vale on

 And of course a really big thank you to all the contributors who have helped to bring this project to this point.